Gravitational collapse in the vicinity of the extremal black hole critical point

 Now considering the case where the threshold solution is an extremal black hole ($Q_*=M$), we can measure the time for the solution to eventually disperse as $Q$ approaches $M$ from above.
 We show this in the right panel of Fig.~\ref{fig:shell_timescale}.
 We find that this time also scales like \beq T \sim M(Q/M-1)^{-1/2} \ . \eeq In this sense, the exponents governing the dispersal time on either side of the critical point match (though the scaling of the time for black hole formation does not).

 The above scaling can also be derived by considering the orbits of a charged test particle near the horizon of a near-extremal \rn{} black hole.
-When $q_0>\sqrt{\ell^2+1}$, there are circular orbits at radii approaching the horizon as $Q/M\rightarrow 1$; these are unstable with a Lyapunov timescale that has the scaling~\cite{Kan:2021blg} $\lambda_{RN} \approx \kappa$ in this limit.
-That is, a small perturbation to the radius of the circular orbit radius grows likes $\delta r = \delta r(t=0) e^{\lambda t}$.
+When $q_0>\sqrt{\ell_0^2+1}$, there are circular orbits at radii approaching the horizon as $Q/M\rightarrow 1$; these are unstable with a Lyapunov timescale that has the scaling~\cite{Kan:2021blg} $\lambda_{RN} \approx \kappa$ in this limit.
+That is, a small perturbation to the radius of the circular orbit radius grows like $\delta r = \delta r(t=0) e^{\lambda t}$.
 Roughly, we can think of the outer edge of the charged shell as behaving in a similar way to such particle orbits.
-(Though note that the stationary spherical shell solutions have a distribution of radial velocities.)
-Now letting $Q$ approach $M$ from above, if we consider the advanced time it will take a null geodesic to go from some fixed initial radius $<M$ to some fixed large radius $\gg M$ in near but super-extremal \rn{}, which gives an upper bound on the time for a timelike trajectory, we likewise obtain a scaling like Eq.~\ref{eqn:thalf}.
+(Note, though, that the stationary spherical shell solutions have a distribution of radial velocities.)
+Now letting $Q$ approach $M$ from above, if we consider the advanced time it will take a null geodesic to go from some fixed initial radius $<M$ to some fixed large radius $\gg M$ in near but superextremal \rn{}, which gives a lower bound on the time for a timelike trajectory, we likewise obtain the scaling given in Eq.~\eqref{eqn:thalf}.

+In \rn, a similar $1/2$ power law scaling also governs the amount by which the area and radius of a near-extremal horizon differ from their extremal values, and this was also found to hold for the difference in the final horizon area and location in a broader class of dynamical spherically-symmetric spacetimes including a perturbing neutral scalar field~\cite{Murata:2013daa,Angelopoulos:2026bez}.